acl-org/acl-2023/_pages/faq.md

 **A**: EACL's notification deadline is right after ACL's submission deadline.
 If you withdraw your paper within 24 hours of the other conference's notification (assuming it is accepted), this brief period of double submission is acceptable.
-No other double submissions are allowed. {: .answer}
+No other double submissions are allowed.
+{: .answer}

 ---

-**Q**: Can dual I submit my work to a non-archival workshop?{: .question}
+**Q**: Can dual I submit my work to a non-archival workshop?
+{: .question}

-**A**: Yes, however, make sure that this does not violate the anonymity policy by making a new revision of your paper available online. {: .answer}
+**A**: Yes, however, make sure that this does not violate the anonymity policy by making a new revision of your paper available online.
+{: .answer}

 ## Anonymity/Non-Archival